samehkeshta/SmartScalesApp/README.md

 # Smart Scales Application
 Learn unit testing basics and best practices and understand the core concepts, terminology, and techniques.
-This course will teach you unit testing fundamentals to get started writing good unit tests.

 # To run Smart Scales App:
 1) Open directory SmartScalesApp using command-line: